clij/clij2-docs/reference_zPositionOfMinimumZProjection.md

-## zPositionOfMaximumZProjection
+## zPositionOfMinimumZProjection
 <img src="images/mini_empty_logo.png"/><img src="images/mini_empty_logo.png"/><img src="images/mini_clijx_logo.png"/><img src="images/mini_empty_logo.png"/>

-Determines a Z-position of the maximum intensity along Z and writes it into the resulting image.
+Determines a Z-position of the minimum intensity along Z and writes it into the resulting image.

 If there are multiple z-slices with the same value, the smallest Z will be chosen.